MicrosoftDocs/dynamics365smb-docs/invoicing/export-data.md

 #### To export privacy data

-1. On your Home page, click **Customers** to open the list of customers.
+1. On your Home page, choose **Customers** to open the list of customers.
-2. Find the relevant customer, and then click the name to open the details.
+2. Find the relevant customer, and then choose the name to open the details.
-3. Expand the **Privacy** tab, and then click **Export customer privacy data**.
+3. Expand the **Privacy** tab, and then choose **Export customer privacy data**.
-4. In the **Export customer data** page, verify that you are about to send the email to yourself, and then click OK.
+4. In the **Export customer data** page, verify that you are about to send the email to yourself, and then choose the OK button.

 The email that you receive includes an Excel book with information about the customer, including invoices that you have sent them.
 Depending on the original request, you can choose to delete part of the information before you forward the email to the customer.